AdaCore/gnatcoll-core/docs/building.rst

   shared or static libraries are used depends on how python was installed on your system.

-*--disable-gtk*
-  If this switch is specified, then no package depending on the gtk+ graphical toolkit will be built.

-*--disable-pygtk*
-  If this switch is specified, then support for pygtk (:ref:`The_Python_language`) will not be build.
-The support for this python module will also be automatically disabled if python was not found or if you configured with `--without-python`.

 *--disable-syslog*
   If this switch is specified, then support for syslog (:ref:`Logging_to_syslog`) will not be build.
 This support allows sending the